Stratified categories, geometric fixed points and a generalized Arone-Ching theorem: Categories stratified along a poset

 is a pullback square. \end{lem} \begin{proof}This fact is folklore, and cases of it go back to Bousfield and further.
 The proof, which we now give, is simple.

 $g$ and $h$ are both $E$-localizations, and therefore $E$-equivalences, and so the total fiber of the square is $E$-acyclic.
 On the other hand, $f$ is an $F$-equivalence, and so is $i$ because its source and target are both $F$-acyclic.
 Thus the total fiber of the square is $F$-acyclic, and so $E \vee F$-acyclic.
 But everything in the square is $E \vee F$-local, so the total fiber must also be $E \vee F$-local, and hence zero. \end{proof} \begin{lem} Suppose $\mc{I} \inc \mc{P}$ is a proper interval and $p \in \mc{P}$ is such that $\mc{I} \prec \{p\}$.
 Then any object $E \in \mf{S}_{K_\bu}(\mc{I})$ is $K_p$-acyclic. \end{lem} \begin{proof} The proof will use Theorem \ref{strat} (spoilers).
 By the induction hypothesis, $\mf{S}_{K_\bu}$ restricts to a stratification of $\mf{S}_{K_\bu}(\mc{I})$ along $\mc{I}$.
 Then the proof of Theorem \ref{strat} expresses $E$ as a finite limit of objects which are $K_i$-local for some $i \in \mc{I}$, and thus $K_p$-acyclic.
-Therefore $E$ is $K_p$-acyclic. \end{proof} \end{proof} We'll now give a pair of quick applications of Proposition \ref{objstrat}. \begin{exa} Fix a prime $p$.
+Therefore $E$ is $K_p$-acyclic. \end{proof} \end{proof} \begin{rem} For this class of stratifications, in the case where $\mc{P}$ is totally ordered, a theorem similar to Theorem \ref{strat} has appeared previously in \cite{A-CB14}. \end{rem} We'll now give a pair of quick applications of Proposition \ref{objstrat}. \begin{exa} Fix a prime $p$.
 Then the Morava $K$-theory spectra $K(0), \cdots, K(n)$ give rise to a stratification of the category of $\bv_{i = 0}^n K(i)$-local spectra along $(D^n)^\op$.
 (Recall that a spectrum is $\bv_{i = 0}^n K(i)$-local if and only if it's local with respect to the Morava $E$-theory $E_n$.)
 The pullback squares in this stratification include the famous \emph{chromatic fracture squares}

 which are the subject of Hopkins' chromatic splitting conjecture \cite{Hov93}. \end{exa} \begin{exa} Let $X$ be a scheme; let $(U_i)_{0 \leq i \leq n}$ be locally closed subschemes of $X$ such $U_0 = X$, $U_1$ is an open subscheme of $X$, and for $i \geq 2$, $U_i$ is an open subscheme of $U_{i - 1} \setminus U_{i - 2}$.
 We say that the $U_i$ form a \emph{stratification} of $X$.